datacraft-dsc/starfish-py/docs/source/register_asset_remote_agent.rst

 and what is in the DataAsset data property

 >>> print(asset.data)
-Here is some test text that I want to save in Surfer service
+Here is some test text that I want to save in remote agent service

 Now see if the asset has a DID?